Xiomara Castro: 2013

 Leading up to the election, she was first in the polls among all eight candidates during the months of March through October.
 However, in the final poll before the election, she fell to second place, behind the President of the National Congress, Juan Orlando Hernández of the National Party of Honduras.
 Castro and Hernández were widely seen as the two leading candidates going into the election.
 She came in second behind Hernández with 896,498 votes (28.78%) to Hernández's 1,149,302 (36.89%).
-Even though she didn't win the presidency, she was widely seen as provoking a rupture in Honduras's bipartite system, as the support for her Libre party eclipsed that of the Liberal Party, with Libre winning the second most seats in Congress.
+This was the first time the Libre party outperformed either the National or the Liberal Party, as Libre won the second most seats in Congress.

 2017

 For the 2017 presidential election, Castro again sought to be Libre's nominee.
 She easily won the primary, but when Libre formed an alliance with the Innovation and Unity Party, she agreed to step aside and let Salvador Nasralla lead the alliance's presidential ticket.

 The Alliance won the election in the pre-election polls, and led in the preliminary results.
 However, a general blackout interrupted the publication of the count for 36 hours; when it was restarted, the trend was reversed and President Juan Orlando Hernández was re-elected, leading to accusations of fraud.
 The ensuing demonstrations were suppressed by the government, leaving 23 people dead, hundreds injured and more than 1,350 detained.